 dugout canoes, which were made of hollowed-out logs and were much heavier.
 The dugout canoes were

 better for going out to sea, while the reed canoes were better close to shore.

-Here is a website showing
+Here is a website showing these different

-Native American boat types.
+American Indian boat types.